cmu-sei/juneberry/docs/overview.md

 ```
 <project>
     juneberry/ - The cloned repo for sample projects
-    dataroot/ - Where all the data assets are stored.
+    dataroot/ - Where all the data assets are stored
     tensorboard/ - OPTIONAL - Where tensorboard outputs are stored
-    cache/ - A place where we store platform cached data for pytorch, tensorflow, etc.
+    cache/ - A place where we store platform cached data for PyTorch, TensorFlow, etc.
     *workspace-directories* - e.g. juneberry-example-workspace
 ```

 This structure is preferred but not required.
-Sometimes, for larger deployments, it is important to store files in paths that could be different storage devices.
-Later, we'll discuss how to create your own.
+Sometimes, especially in larger deployments, it is important to store files in paths that could be on different storage devices.
+If a different lab structure is chosen then the directories must be provided to the enter_juneberry_container script or directly to the Juneberry tools (e.g. jb_train) via the various configuration variables.
+Refer to the [Getting Started](getting_started.md) guide for details.

 # Workspaces (Required)

-While the lab layout is a common convention, Juneberry requires a particular structure to manage all these files.
-The Juneberry repository not only has the Juneberry source code, but also functions as a sample workspace with sample models and experiments.
-While you can use it for testing your installation, you'll want to create your own to manage your own experiments.
-See the [Getting Started](getting_started.md) guide for directions on how to create your own workspace.
+Although Juneberry only recommends a common structure for its lab layout, a specific structure is **required** for managing all the files in a workspace.
+The Juneberry repository not only contains the Juneberry source code, but also it also functions as an example workspace with sample models and experiments.
+Even though you can use this example workspace for testing your Juneberry installation, we recommend creating your own workspace to manage your own models and experiments.
+Refer to the [Getting Started](getting_started.md) guide for directions on how to create your own workspace.

-While a workspace directory can have any name, it must have the following layout:
+While a workspace directory can have any name, it **must** have the following layout:

 ```
 <WORKSPACE_ROOT>/